-Gold, Silver Rate Today Live Updates: Gold prices hold steady as uncertainty on US-Iran talks persists
+Gold, Silver Rate Today Live Updates: Gold, silver prices rally strongly as oil drops on hope of US-Iran talks

 Share

-Gold, Silver Rate Today Live Updates: Gold prices hold steady as uncertainty on US-Iran talks persists
+Gold, Silver Rate Today Live Updates: Gold, silver prices rally strongly as oil drops on hope of US-Iran talks

 Gold, Silver Rate Today Live Updates: Gold prices remained largely unchanged on Tuesday as investors carefully assessed the economic implications of escalating tensions in the Middle East, even as peace negotiations between the United States and Iran showed little progress.